snori74/auto-luc/INSTALL.md

 First, you need to install the ability to create Python 'virtual environments' like this:

     sudo apt install virtualenv

-    From now on, everything is done by you, with no need for 'sudo'.
+_From now on, everything is done by you, with no need for 'sudo'_.

 Here's how to setup the directory for the bot: